decred/dcrwallet/rpc/documentation/api.md

 - `int64 immature_reward`: The total value of all immature coinbase outputs, counted in Satoshis.

-- `int64 immature_stake_rewards`: The total value of all immature stakebase outputs, counted in Satoshis.
+- `int64 immature_stake_generation`: The total value of all immature stakebase outputs, or any revocations, counted in Satoshis.

 - `int64 locked_by_tickets`: The total value of all tickets that are currently locked, and awaiting vote.